Xeo786/Rufaydium-Webdriver/README.md

 # Rufaydium Sessions
 ## New Session
-We can create session after Setting up capabilities
-We can skip capabilities, as session will load default Capabilities according to Driver, which should work with any Driver.
+We can create a session after Setting up capabilities We can skip capabilities, as the session will load default Capabilities according to Driver, which should work with any Driver.

-Note: Incase of webdriver version mismatched with browser version Rufaydium will ask to update driver and it will update webdriver automatically and load new driver and create session, this ability supported for Chome and MS Edge Webbrowser for now
+Note: In case of the web driver version is mismatched with the browser version Rufaydium will ask to update the driver and it will update the web driver automatically and load the new driver and create a session, this ability is supported for Chome and MS Edge Webbrowser for now

 ```AutoHotkey
 Chrome := new Rufaydium("chromedriver.exe")